-February 4 is the 9th birthday of the social networking site Facebook.
-What started back at Harvard — and initially only open to college students or those with email addresses that ended in .edu until September 2006 — Facebook is now the fastest growing social network with over 800 million people using it to connect with friends, relatives and co-workers around the world.
-Half the active users login daily.
-Last year at this time, there were 600 million on board, meaning there are more people on Facebook than there are people in the United States.
+February 4 is the 10th birthday of the social networking site Facebook.
+What started back at Harvard — and initially only open to college students or those with email addresses that ended in .edu until September 2006 — Facebook is now the largest social network with over 1 billion people using it to connect with friends, relatives and co-workers around the world.
+Almost two thirds of the active users login daily.
+It is expected by 2015 the number of Facebook users could be larger than the population China.
 In January of 2009 it surpassed MySpace to become the largest social network in terms of US traffic.
 It is now the largest in the world, with most users outside the US.
 Increasingly users access it via mobile devices, with popular clients on many smartphones.

 Facebook is a company, a platform, an ecosystem, a brand, a phenomenon, a veritable force of modern culture.
-There are over half a million applications on Facebook.
+There are over 9 million applications on Facebook.
 Facebook Connect has become a popular authentication protocol.
-Over a million local businesses have active Pages on Facebook.
+Over 4 million businesses have active Pages on Facebook.
 Even the History of the Holidays has a Facebook Page, check it out here.

 - Recruiters are using an applicant’s “social graph” to ascertain suitability.

 - Job seekers are using it to network to previous fellow-coworkers and employers.